Brazilian ship Pedro I: Brazilian War of Independence

-The Martim de Freitas was undergoing repairs in Rio de Janeiro.
-On 7 September 1822, prince Pedro proclaimed Brazil's independence from Portugal in the event that became known as the Grito do Ipiranga, the Cry of Ipiranga.
-Hostilities between Brazilians and Portuguese were already happening all over Brazil, however.
-Pedro quickly set out to create a naval force capable of facing off the Portuguese ships in Brazil and the ones that could eventually be sent from Europe in order to keep the territorial integrity of the empire.
-The Martim de Freitas, whose repairs were almost finished, was rearmed and incorporated into the newly formed Imperial Brazilian Navy, being renamed Pedro I in honor of Brazil's first emperor.
+Martim de Freitas was undergoing repairs in Rio de Janeiro.
+On 7 September 1822, prince Pedro proclaimed Brazil's independence from Portugal in what became known as the Cry of Ipiranga.
+Hostilities between Brazilians and the Portuguese were already happening all over Brazil.
+Pedro quickly set out to create a naval force capable of facing off the Portuguese forces in Brazil and the ones that could eventually be sent from Europe in order to keep the territorial integrity of the empire.
+Brazil's finance minister, Martim Francisco Ribeiro de Andrada, created a national subscription campaign to fund the acquisition of a war fleet and repair the existing ships.
+Martim de Freitas, whose repairs were almost finished, was rearmed and incorporated into the newly formed Imperial Brazilian Navy, being renamed Pedro I in honor of Brazil's first emperor.
 On 10 November 1822 it hoisted the flag of the Empire of Brazil for the first time, which was accompanied by a cannon salvo.

-Pedro I was chosen by British admiral Thomas Cochrane to be the flagship of the Imperial Brazilian Navy.
-Cochrane had recently arrived in Brazil after fighting the Spaniards in the Chilean War of Independence, being hired by the Brazilian government to command the Brazilian navy in the war against Portugal.
-Cochrane hoisted his flag on Pedro I on 21 March 1823, having remarked:
+The most serious problem faced by Brazilian authorities during the formation of the Brazilian Navy was the severe shortage of officers.
+The government decided to hire foreign officers, especially British and French ones.
+The most prominent among them was Thomas Cochrane, who had recently arrived in Brazil after fighting the Spaniards in the Chilean War of Independence.
+By decree of 21 March 1823 Cochrane was given command of the Brazilian Navy in the war against Portugal, becoming Brazil's first admiral.
+Cochrane chose Pedro I to be the navy's flagship.
+The admiral hoisted his flag on the ship that same day, having remarked: